ICS Student Internship Program

 The Institute for the Study of Culture and Society seeks to connect academic research to the wider community through public engagement activities.
 ICS helps faculty to develop, communicate, and disseminate their scholarly and creative work to constituencies across campus and throughout the region.
 With our public events and outreach efforts, we bring issues of vital national and global importance to Northwest Ohio, and, in turn, bring community knowledge back into the university.

-Meet our current interns on the ICS Staff and Board page!
+Meet our current interns on the ICS Meet Our Team page!